-- 1. Provide alternative formats to printed information, upon request.
-27 - 2.
-Address requests for other alternative formats for lengthy documents on an individual basis.27 - 3.
-Continue the practice of not assigning costs for alternative formats to a person with a disability making the request, and update policies for public records requests as needed.28 - 4.
+- Continue the practice of not assigning costs for alternative formats to a person with a disability making the request, and update policies for public records requests as needed. - 4.
 Provide or improve the alternative text for graphics when documents are provided in a digital format.
-27